merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 OpenIndiana can, but it needs **zfs**.
 I purchased RAM for the Blade and it now has 1.5G... would be enough?
 I'll give it a try.
 Later.
 There's also another illumos-based system called [Tribblix](https://tribblix.org), it looks nice but I decided to try on the original **Sun Solaris 10 (01/13, the latest one)**.

 I don't have access to original Oracle repositories for patches and updates.
-Then I have the system how it comes from the DVD.
+Then I have the system how it comes from Solaris 10 U11 DVD.

 ## The process